imgag/ClinCNV/doc/germline_CNV_analysis.md

 `genes` is filled with information only if you used annotated `.bed` file.
 We recommend to annotate only on-target `.bed` files from the panel since you are mainly interested in ploidy of genes you've included into your panel.
 If you don't annotate your `.bed` file - you will see just zeros in this column.

-`FDR_filter` appears only if you specified flag `--fdrGermline` with the number different from 0 (default).
-It basically says if your variants are lower or higher than 5% False Discovery Rate threshold.
-We'd recommend you to use only PASSED variants.
+`qvalue` is basically p-value from Z-test, corrected for multiple test correction.
+High p-values are expected to be in polymorphic short regions.

+[polymorph_call]: ./images/polymorphic.png "Polymorphic CNV region"
 [IGV_track]: https://github.com/imgag/ClinCNV/raw/master/doc/images/germline_tracks.png "IGV tracks for germline sample"
 [IGV_track_chr]: https://github.com/imgag/ClinCNV/raw/master/doc/images/germline_tracks_chrom_level.png "IGV tracks for germline sample (chromosome level)"
 [IGV_track_cnv]: https://github.com/imgag/ClinCNV/raw/master/doc/images/germline_tracks_cnv_level.png "IGV tracks for germline sample (one CNV level)"
-[table_of_results]: https://github.com/imgag/ClinCNV/raw/master/doc/images/germline_results_table.png "Table with results (simulated data)"
+[table_of_results]: ./images/normal_calling.png"Table with results (simulated data)"